What is Amazon AppConfig? - Amazon AppConfig

 How Amazon AppConfig works

-This section provides a high-level description of how Amazon AppConfig works and how you get started.
+This section provides a high-level description of how Amazon AppConfig works.

-1. Identify configuration values in code you want to manage in the cloud
+1. Identify configuration values in code you want to manage in Amazon AppConfig

-If your configuration data already exists in the cloud, you can take advantage of Amazon AppConfig validation, deployment, and extension features to further streamline configuration data management.
+If your configuration data already exists in the cloud, for example in Parameter Store or Amazon S3, you can take advantage of Amazon AppConfig validation, deployment, and extension features to further streamline configuration data management.

 A configuration profile can also include optional validators to ensure your configuration data is syntactically and semantically correct.
 Amazon AppConfig performs a check using the validators when you start a deployment.
 If any errors are detected, the deployment rolls back to the previous configuration data.